 Disclaimer: This post may contain affiliate links, meaning we get a small commission if you make a purchase through our links, at no cost to you.
 For more information, please visit our Disclaimer Page.

 Computers are great for viewing files, walls of text, or high-definition photographs on the screen one after the other.
-Occasionally, you may want to freeze or otherwise stop the action of the screen to capture certain imagery or text that is going by too quickly.
+Occasionally, you may want to freeze or stop the screen’s action of the screen from capturing certain imagery or text that is going by too quickly.

-Some websites display text, images, or video frames that you may want to capture for various reasons, but they often slide by too fast to do anything like this.
-You may also want to capture certain frames on your own personal files, and being able to freeze the screen might help with this action, too.
+Some websites display text, images, or video frames you may want to capture for various reasons, but they often slide by too fast to do anything like this.
+You may also want to capture certain frames on your personal files and being able to freeze the screen might help with this action, too.

 There are some methods, such as using “Windows Key+ P” or going into display properties.
 Read on to learn other methods and how to do them specifically.

 Yes, there are methods by which you can freeze the screen on a PC or laptop running Windows 10.
-It can be awkward when your computer is the primary device for a large presentation, and you’ve prepared everything only to have slides or other information move by too quickly.
+It can be awkward when your computer is the primary device for a large presentation, and you have prepared everything only to have slides or another information move by too quickly.

-In other cases, you may wish to use your laptop for some tasks during a presentation but are unaware that the unfrozen screen is still moving before you’ve had an opportunity to relay information to clients and colleagues.
-There are numerous reasons you may want to freeze the screen on a Windows 10 PC, and we’ll take you through the main ways of doing so.
+In other cases, you may wish to use your laptop for some tasks during a presentation but are unaware that the unfrozen screen is still moving before you can relay information to clients and colleagues.

 The desktop will remain locked even after the computer awakens via moving the mouse or a key press.
 This article discusses freezing the screen for image or text capture, convenience, or other things unrelated to locking the desktop’s functionality.

-1. If you’re using your laptop as a primary device for presentations on an overhead that doesn’t include a freeze function on its own remote, extending your PC’s desktop is one of the easiest ways to freeze the screen and separate the two out.
+1. If you’re using your laptop as a primary device for presentations on an overhead that doesn’t include a freeze function on its own remote, extending your PC’s desktop is one of the easiest ways to freeze the screen and separate the two.

-2. On Windows 10, you can press the ‘Win’ key and the ‘P’ key to enter Extended Desktop Mode.
+2. On Windows 10, you can press the ‘Win’ and the ‘P’ keys to enter Extended Desktop Mode.
 From here, you will have several options for extending the desktop.

-3. The most common options are PC screen only, duplicate, extend, and second screen only.
-You may not see these exact options when you perform the action, but the wording should be similar nonetheless.
+3. The most common options are PC screen only, duplicate, extend, and the second screen only.
+You may not see these options when you present, but the wording should be similar.

-5. In short, you can use an extended monitor gives you a quick and easy way to freeze the screen on one display when you need it, especially if you need to continue other tasks on the primary display.
+5. In short, an extended monitor gives you a quick and easy way to freeze the screen on one display when you need it, especially if you need to continue other tasks on the primary display.

-6. You can achieve similar results using your PC’s ‘Display Properties’ submenu as well.
-For this, you only need to right-click on the desktop and choose the wording that matches “display settings” or similar.
+6. You can achieve similar results using your PC’s ‘Display Properties’ submenu.
+You only need to right-click on the desktop and choose the wording that matches “display settings” or similar.

 7. Once you’ve expanded or extended your desktop in this manner, you can create a “frozen” screen that allows you to keep working as needed on your main monitor, or vice versa, depending on the options you’ve chosen for the expanded desktop.

-8. When extending the desktop in order to freeze the screen on the primary display, you can end the extended session in order to shut off the secondary display and return the PC to its normal state of display.
+8. When extending the desktop to freeze the screen on the primary display, you can end the extended session to shut off the secondary display and return the PC to its normal state.

-For our purposes, we’re assuming that you’ve used the method above or something similar to act as a sort of pause function, and that the computer itself is not actually stuck on a particular screen.
+For our purposes, we will assume that you have used the method or something similar to act as a sort of pause function, and that the computer itself is not stuck on a particular screen.

-Regardless, there are ways to go about possibly saving that as well, if you need to show when and how the computer is acting up.
-We’ll be taking you through a couple of main ways to grab a pic of a frozen screen.
+Regardless, there are ways to go about possibly saving a picture, if you need to show when and how the computer is acting up.
+We wll be taking you through a few of main ways to grab a picture of a frozen screen.
 However, these methods should also work even if your screen isn’t necessarily frozen.

-1. If you want to take a screenshot of your entire Windows 10 screen, one of the easiest ways to do it is by hitting Alt
+1. If you want to take a screenshot of your Windows 10 screen, one of the easiest ways to do it is by hitting “Alt” .

 2. Print Screen is usually abbreviated as ‘prt sc’, and you should be able to find it on the keyboard in the same row as the various numerical ‘F’ keys.

-Once you’ve captured the image of the screen, you can also Paste the captured screen into a photo editing program of your choice.
-Windows 10 comes with a couple of great options you can already use for this right from the start, and there are others you might like from third-party developers.
+Once you’ve captured the screen’s image, you can also paste the captured screen into a photo editing program of your choice.
+Windows 10 comes with a couple of great options you can already use for this right from the start or there are others you might like from third-party developers.

-Unlike a PC, there is not a way to freeze the Chromebook using some of the key combinations we discussed earlier.
-However, you can still do the screenshot or image capture methods we talked about with the PC.
+Unlike a PC, there is no way to freeze the Chromebook using some key combinations we discussed earlier.
+However, you can still do the screenshot or image capture methods we discussed with the PC.

-1. To take a full screenshot, you can use the ‘Ctrl + F5’ key combination.
+1. To take a full screenshot, use the ‘Ctrl + F5’ key combination.
 This will take an image capture of your Chromebook’s entire screen.

-2. If you would like to capture only a partial portion of the screen at the time, you can instead use ‘Shift + Ctrl + F5’ Once done, you’ll simply drag using the touchscreen to select the portions of the display you wish to capture.
+2. If you want to capture only a partial portion of the screen at the time, you can use ‘Shift + Ctrl + F5’ instead.
+Once done, you’ll drag using the touchscreen to select the portions of the display you wish to capture.

 Smaller than either a desktop PC or Chromebook, Apple’s iPad is a popular choice among people who need a powerful computer in tablet form.
 Just like the PC or Chromebook, there are ways to freeze the screen on the iPad if you wish.

-1. In order to freeze the screen on an Apple iPad, it isn’t quite a straightforward as with the other two devices.
+1. Freezing the screen on an Apple iPad, isn’t quite as straightforward as with the other two devices.
 You’ll need to set up and use Apple’s special ‘Guided Access’ suite of features.

 2. Start using this feature by going to ‘Settings’, then ‘Accessibility’, then turn on the option for Guided Access.